 Las Vegas can be a magical place, even if you’re a permanent resident.
 However, mice or rats running around in your home can take away from that magic pretty quickly.
-Having rodents in your house can be incredibly uncomfortable, frustrating, and downright scary.
+Having rodents in your house or around your property can be incredibly uncomfortable, frustrating, and downright scary.
 The most concerning thing about rodents, though, is the potential for home repairs and health hazards that they bring onto your property.
 Today we are focusing on the dangers of rodents and what you can do to get them out and keep them out.

 There is only a little bit of good news when it comes to mice and rat infestations in Las Vegas: you rarely have to deal with them at the same time.
 Mice, measuring about three inches in length at the most, are usually intimidated by the larger rats, which are six to nine inches long (not including the tail).
 Mice are usually a brown/light gray color, while rats are much darker and can be a far more intimidating presence in your home.
-The size difference and the attraction to similar sources of food generally make mice avoid inhabiting the same places as rats.
+The size difference and the attraction to similar sources of food generally make mice avoid inhabiting the same space as rats.

 No matter which species decides to invade, both can bring all sorts of dangerous bacteria into your home.
 Since mice and rats spend time searching through dumpsters, landfills, or sewers for food sources, they are known carriers of bacteria.
 Even their urine and feces can be toxic when left lying around a home, which is why rat and mouse infestations can lead to severe illnesses like salmonella, E.coli, and more.

 Unfortunately, the bad news doesn’t stop with the health hazards.
 Mice and rats can also cause a lot of expensive damage around your home.
 Armed with sharp teeth and an affinity for chewing on almost anything, mice and rats will gnaw their way into your house before chewing on a variety of items like AC ducts, electrical wires, linens, laundry, and more.